Entwicklungsburo-Stresing/EBST_CAM/README.md

 shared_src		| shared source files for escam, ESLSCDLL, CsimpleExample							| Windows, Linux

 ## License
-The software library ESLSCDLL and the GUI Escam are released under the [LPGL-3.0](https://www.gnu.org/licenses/lgpl-3.0.html.en).
-This applies for files in `escam/`, `ESLSCDLL/`, `linux-driver/userspace/` and `shared_src/`.
+The software library ESLSCDLL is released under the [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.html.en).
+This applies for files in `ESLSCDLL/`, `linux-driver/userspace/` and `shared_src/`.
+The GUI Escam is released under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html.en).
+This applies for files in `escam/`.
 The Linux Kernel object and its source code in `linux-driver/kernelspace/` is released under the [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html.en).
 The CLI C example `CsimpleExample/` is released as public domain under the [Unlicense](https://unlicense.org/).
 The used library hdf5 is release by the HDFGroup under the [3-clause BSD License](https://github.com/HDFGroup/hdf5/?tab=License-1-ov-file#readme).

 ## Disclaimer for Critical Applications